Best time to visit:

 A visit cannot miss the most famous cities, such as Marrakech, Fez, Casablanca and Tangier, fascinating cities united by a glorious period that has made them unique and rich.
 You retrace the footsteps of the sultans in the richly decorated palaces and gardens, stroll through the streets of the Medina discovering ancient views.

 The big Moroccan cities are a bit chaotic but full of things to do and experience.
-Finally, if you want to relax a bit, just head to the Atlantic coast and enjoy its long beaches of fine sand!
+Finally, if you want to relax a bit, just head towards the Atlantic coast and enjoy its long beaches of fine sand!
 In short, you will be spoiled for choice.
-In order to visit this country in the best possible way, it is advisable to contact a professional, serious and reliable tour operator, which is why, to experience your Moroccan adventure in the best possible way and in the most authentic way, we recommend and recommend: Trek Morocco Desert Tour .

 Below is the story of our travel experience.